Exposure to UV Radiation

 |PVC copolymer||330, 370|

 Polymer photodegradation occurs when UV radiation from the sun is absorbed by chemical groups in the polymer formation called chromophores.
 Chromophores are “an atom or group of atoms whose presence is responsible for the color of a compound”.
 The polymer formula may include other additives such as halogenated flame retardants, fillers, and pigments.
-UV stabilizers have been developed and are added to a polymer to inhibit the photoinitiation processes.
+Thus UV stabilizers have been developed and are added to a polymer to inhibit the photoinitiation processes.
 The top three types are Ultraviolet Absorbers, Quenchers, and Hindered Amine Light Stabilizers (HALS).

 1) Ultraviolet Absorbers

 Absorbers are a type of light stabilizer that functions by competing with chromophores to absorb UV radiation.
-Absorbers change harmful UV radiation into harmless infrared radiation or heat that is dissipated through the polymer matrix.
+Therefore absorbers change harmful UV radiation into harmless infrared radiation or heat that is dissipated through the polymer matrix.
 UV absorbers have the benefit of low cost but may be useful only for short-term exposure.
 UV absorbers include:

 UV absorbers have the benefit of low cost but may be useful only for short-term exposure.
 UV absorbers include: